 “Then Jacob said, ‘Swear to me as of this day.’

 “So he swore to him, and sold his birthright to Jacob.
 And Jacob gave Esau bread and stew of lentils; then he ate and drank, arose, and went his way.
-Thus Esau despised his birthright.”—Genesis 25:29-34
+Thus Esau despised his birthright.”

 Many of us may feel like Esau, coming in tired, weary, feeling as if we are about to die and not willing to take the extra steps—however few—to reach that which will refresh.
 We may feel hopeless and worn, desiring to accept any terms to relieve it, but we are coming into a new season, and while the enemy may be trying his best to defeat us by wearing us down… we CAN overcome.

-Making the choice to enter the new season and accept our inheritance is half the battle.
+Making the choice to enter the new season and reclaim and recover our inheritance is half the battle.